 Fred Sharrock (Chair of Trustees)

-Fred is the Director of Performance for the Haberdashers’ Aske’s Federation, a group of schools in South East London.
+Fred has spent his career working in roles focused on improving education and life chances for disadvantaged young people.
+He is currently the Chief Executive Officer of Day One Trust, a small group of sixth form colleges that prepare young people, whatever their background, for careers in the Film & TV, Music & Computer Games industries.
+Previously he was Director of Operations for the Haberdashers’ Academies Trust South, a group of nine state schools serving diverse and disadvantaged communities in South East London.
 Before this he was a civil servant, working mostly in the Department for Education on a wide range of different policy areas for the Blair, Brown and Cameron governments.
-He is also a governor at a primary school.

 Colin is Managing Director of Cordis Bright.
 He works with local authorities, central government and the third sector to help improve outcomes for vulnerable children, young people and families.
 Colin also has experience in supporting schools on achievement, attendance, inclusion, and transition.

-Lisa has over 10 years’ experience in fundraising for the voluntary sector across a range of organisations and causes.
+Lisa has over 15 years’ experience in fundraising for the voluntary sector across a range of organisations and causes including WWF, Windsor Leadership and the Disasters Emergency Committee.
 She has worked closely with influential leaders and donors to build relationships and grow income throughout her fundraising career.
-Lisa is currently Head of Fundraising at the Medical Research Foundation.
+Lisa is currently